TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cloud-services/problemscoping-availability-serviceunavailable.md

                       "id": "iis_logs",
                       "order": 4,
                       "controlType": "dropdown",
                       "displayLabel": "Have you checked the IIS logs on the role instances during this time?
-If yes, please upload the IIS logs(C:\Resources\Directory\<guid>.<role>.DiagnosticStore\LogFiles\W3SVC1) corresponding to this time.", "watermarkText": "Choose an option",
+If yes, please upload the IIS logs corresponding to this time.", "watermarkText": "Choose an option",
                       "dropdownOptions": [
                         {